 Omar accepts direct professional access and public access in appropriate cases.

-Listed in the current Chambers UK (2016) for the Midlands Bar for Construction where it states: “He’s excellent, clients like him because he’s practical, commercial and speaks in language that they can understand.”
+“He’s excellent, clients like him because he’s practical, commercial and speaks in language that they can understand.”
 “For construction disputes he is brilliant as he’s very thorough, very detailed.”

 Re Care People Limited (In Administration) BCC 466